-For double glass module RSM144-7-xxxBMDG, ground albedo 30% was used for electricity generation calculation.
-As for other power outputs of this module series analyzed in this study, the relevant number of modules employed and electricity generation during RSL are listed in Table 5.
+As for products within this module series but having different power outputs that were analyzed in this study, the relevant number of modules employed and electricity generation during RSL are listed in Table 5.
 During the operation of the plant, the electricity consumption $E_c$ is 48,457,600 kWh, and the distribution loss $D{loss}$ from the plant to the grid is 1.09%.
 Therefore, the net electricity generation $E{RSL,net}$ was calculated and listed in Table 5.
 A sensitivity analysis was also conducted to analyze the variation of environmental impacts for different power outputs.